spautz/module-federation-presentation/SPEAKING_NOTES.md

 ## Demo 2

 (Show page.
 Show Vite plugin usage.
-Maybe talk about how things used to use manifest.json to know what to load, but now it's in the build plugin's config.)
+Maybe talk about how things used to use manifest.json to know what to load, but now it's in the federation build plugin's config.)

 Overall better.
 Some things look like magic.